 For graduates living outside of London, planning for a graduate job interview will not only involve researching the company but also what travel options are available and how much it will cost.

-Minimising spends will be essential – easier said than done?
+Budgeting your spending will be essential – easier said than done?

 Here are some tips on how to make the most of your trip to London without breaking the bank.